-WATER USE RESTRICTIONS
+WATER CONSERVATION & RESTRICTIONS

 Stage 1 water restrictions come into effect on June 1st and end on September 15th of every year.

 If the season becomes extremely dry, another, more restrictive stage may come into effect.
 This is because our treated water system is the same system that the Fire Department uses to save lives and property in the event of a fire.
 They rely on the reservoir having enough water at all times to feed the fire hydrants in the Village.
 When water is used excessively to keep lawns green, wash cars, or hose driveways, it inadvertently puts pressure on the water system.
 When this occurs, our Water Treatment Plant cannot keep up with the demand and the water in the reservoir starts to drop.
 This puts homes and lives in jeopardy if a fire(s) were to happen.
 The Village thanks its residents for their understanding and compliance with these restrictions.